iComputerfreak/MovieDB/README.md

 * Library Search
 * Filter and sorting options for the library
 * Region / Langauge Settings
-* Settings option to hide all adult media (in search and library)
 * Searching for keywords and other properties
 * Update function that updates the media, executed regularily
+* CSV Export

 ## Planned Features
-* Settings option to reload all media in the library (fully redownload every media from their ID)
 * Embed trailers
 * Parental Ratings
 * Marking media as Favorite
 * PDF Export
-* CSV Export
-* Show streaming service availability (still need an api for that)
+* Show streaming service availability (still looking for a free api for that)
 * Notification when a new season is available on your streaming services

+For more up-to-date planned features, take a look into the TODOs.swift file in the project's root directory.

 ## Known Bugs
 * It is possible to select an invalid range in the Filter Settings.
 This is only visual, the best matching valid range will be saved.